 CIOs and CISOs are under constant barrage and pressure to deliver more with fewer resources and less capital, all while continuing to meet any number of regulatory requirements.

-The Ponemon Institute reports the average mean time to identify (MTTI) a breach is 206 days and continuously getting worse year over year.
+The Ponemon Institute reports the average mean time to identify (MTTI) a breach is 206 days and is continuously getting worse year over year.
 Within this timeframe, zero-day attacks, compliance drift, and other vulnerabilities are eluding IT professionals for more than half a year.

 Oftentimes, the key to solving this problem lies in eliminating unnecessary costs and prioritizing initiatives that can deliver and solve a multitude of issues and requirements with a common product or solution.
 This is best illustrated in several best practices and compliance requirements that outline and discuss a prioritized list and recommended seat of IT controls that are essential to a safe, trusted, and compliant infrastructure.